 The following theorem is a generalized version of \cite[Proposition~4.3]{Dorn2008} by Dorn.
-In contrast to Dorn's result, it does not require any regularity assumptions on the semigroup; and hence, we do not obtain the exponential speed of convergence to the periodic semigroup that was obtained in \cite[Proposition~4.3]{Dorn2008}.
-However, it allows us to apply the theorem to semigroups with weaker regularity properties as, e.g., bi-continuous semigroups.
+In contrast to Dorn's result, it does not require any regularity assumptions on the semigroup.
+Hence, it is applicable to semigroups with no or weaker regularity properties, e.g., to bi-continuous semigroups.